Part 5. Protein structure annotation settings

 in Chains rendering settings

-for the images are also available for downloading
+also available for download

 (classification-based and